JGripton/G29/README.md

 # Pedal-to-Key/Mouse Program

 This script allows you to use Logitech G29 pedal presses to trigger mouse clicks or keyboard key presses.
+Disclaimer: Be cautious when using this script in online games as it could result in a ban.

 - [Configuration](#configuration)
 - [Running the Script](#running-the-script)